Traditional Infrastructure vs. Cloud Services

 High Capital Expenditure (CAPEX)

-Because traditional IT involves the usage of physical servers, in order to enable more storage space, a business would also have to pay for any additional hardware needed.
-Traditional IT forces you to have to purchase an entire suite of supplies, even if your intention is to only use one tool.
+Because on-prem involves the usage of physical servers, in order to enable more storage space, a business would also have to pay for any additional hardware needed.
+Traditional infrastructure forces you to have to purchase an entire suite of supplies, even if your intention is to only use one tool.

 Susceptible to Human Error